alt

 5 Ways to engage your employees with budget-friendly options

-• Communicate Regularly We can’t begin to stress the importance of having good communication with your distributed team.
+• Communicate Regularly: We can’t begin to stress the importance of having good communication with your distributed team.
 This is one essential factor that you need to focus on if you want to maintain your employees engaged, and it involves more than just talking.
 When you communicate with your team, you need to make them feel like they’re an integral part of your company and that their work matters.
 This is why it’s crucial to create an environment that promotes open and honest communication between each one of your members, so there’s less room for assumptions.

 Have in mind that your employees could at times feel disconnected and alienated by not being physically present at an office, so make sure to have regular check-ins with them.
 You can encourage them to participate in video calls so that communication feels more natural and immediate.
 There are many tools on the market that make this easier for you!
 Try out different options with your team until you find the perfect fit.
 This tool should facilitate the exchange of messages between employees so they can share ideas, send material, make quick calls, among other things.